No Products in the Cart

 Many insurance companies will supply leads to their agents regularly.
 If you represent one of these, you should take advantage of this resource, particularly when your prospecting efforts are running dry.

 However, company-supplied leads tend to be old and overworked.
-The reason is related to the industry’s high turnover rate.
-The lion’s share of new agents are unsuccessful, and when they quit, the leads they were given go back into the pool.
-It’s not uncommon for leads to recycle from agent to agent multiple times.
+The reason is related to the high turnover rate present in the insurance industry.
+The insurance business is difficult, and the lion's share of new agents are unsuccessful, and when they quit, the leads they were given go back into the pool.
+It's not uncommon for leads to recycle from agent to agent multiple times.

 Network With Other Professionals